 Get the starry nights, the campfire stories, the cozy sleeping bag, and all the best parts of camping in some of California’s most beautiful settings—but without the hassle of hauling loads of gear into the backcountry.
 These glamping (short for “glamour camping”) destinations give you the best of both worlds—a back-to-nature break from everyday life, but enough comfort that you won’t wake up with a sore back and covered in mosquito bites.
 And the settings?
 Wind-swept bluffs overlooking the Pacific, high meadows in iconic national parks, even a safari park.
 For most locations, everything, including bedding and meals, are included, though some sites require you to bring your own sleeping bag and pillow.

-Less than an hour’s drive north from lavish Hearst Castle, along the spectacular Big Sur coast, is something a little more rustic: Treebones Resort, with 16 yurts perched on redwood platforms, each with sweeping views of the Pacific Ocean.
+Along the spectacular Big Sur coast, you'll find a unique glamping experience: Treebones Resort, with 16 yurts perched on redwood platforms, each with sweeping views of the Pacific Ocean.
 Step inside for some surprisingly swanky touches: queen-size beds, cushy couches, plus sinks, heaters and electric lights.
 Outside, deck chairs give you perfect perches for the jaw-dropping sunsets.
 Treebones also sports a full restaurant, a sushi bar, a heated pool and spa and an outdoor bar with that same ocean view, where you can kick back with a glass of wine or a local beer after a day of hiking, kayaking, or simply hanging out at the resort (massages and yoga are also available).

 Giraffes, cheetahs, javelinas, desert kit fox—these are some of the remarkable wild animals that will be in your desert dreams when you book an overnight at this unforgettable facility, in the Palm Springs region.
 March through May, guests enjoy a cracking campfire, then curl up inside your private tent (cots provided but you bring your own sleeping bag and toiletries) and listen for night sounds, or relax outside to gaze at a sky-ful of stars.
 Wake up to enjoy an exclusive private tour of The Living Desert, which showcases animals of the world’s deserts, then stroll through the site’s botanical gardens and explore a network of paths to head into the adjacent Santa Rosa Mountains.